-Make sure you visit at least one home of people who do not love and trust Jesus.
-Just like God showed grace and love to the lowliest of sinners, share the good news of Jesus' birth with someone who does not know God.
-Maybe that person will hear the good news and will believe in Jesus.
+Send cards to people you know love and trust Jesus-your card will be a good reminder for them in this season!
+But also make sure to send at least one card to the home of people who do not love and trust Jesus.
+Just like God showed grace and love to sinners, share the good news of Jesus' birth with someone who does not know God.
+Maybe that person will hear the good news and will believe in Jesus!